thephez/original-evolution-whitepaper/README.md

 #### 7.3.2 Transition Authorization
 Once the Quorum has assembled the State Transition, it sends the header (which includes the
-root hash of the data) to the Account’s connected Clients for authorization using a web­socket
+root hash of the data) to the Account’s connected Clients for authorization using a web-socket
 callback or as part of a poll response.
 Each Client then compares the root hash of the merkle tree for their local Object set to the root
 DataHash in the State Transition header, and if the header is valid, signs the header hash with